pydoit/doit/doc/uptodate.rst

 ---------------

 Sometimes there is no dependency for a task but you do not want to execute it all the time.
-If "run_once" the task will not be executed again after the first successful run.
+With "run_once" the task will not be executed again after the first successful run.
 This is mostly used together with targets.

 Suppose you need to download something from internet.
-There is no dependency though you do not want to download it many times.
+There is no dependency, but you do not want to download it many times.

 .. literalinclude:: tutorial/download.py